MEEPofFaith/hallucinogen/README.md

-# Mindustry Java Mod Template
+# Hallucinogen
-A Java Mindustry mod template that works on Android and PC.
-The Kotlin version of this mod can be seen [here](https://github.com/Anuken/MindustryKotlinModTemplate).
+A Java Mindustry mod that destroys your vision.

 ## Building for Desktop Testing